libp2p/specs/secio/README.md

 receiving the remote peer's `Exchange`, the local peer will compute the remote peer's expected `corpus` using the known proposal bytes and the ephemeral public key sent by the remote peer in the `Exchange`.
-The `signature` can then be validated using the permanent public key of the remote peer obtained in the initial `Proposal`.
+The `signature` can then be validated using the permanent public key of the remote peer obtained in the initial proposal.

 Peers MUST close the connection if the signature does not validate.